AstarNetwork/Astar/pallets/dapp-staking-v3/README.md

 In case calling unlocking some amount would take the user below the `MinimumLockedAmount`, **everything** will be unlocked.

 For users who decide they would rather re-lock their tokens then wait for the unlocking process to finish, there's an option to do so.
 All currently unlocking chunks are consumed, and added back into locked amount.

+#### Staking Tokens

+Locked tokens, which aren't being used for staking, can be used to stake on a dApp.
+This translates to _voting_ or _nominating_ a dApp to receive rewards derived from the inflation.
+User can stake on multiple dApps if they want to.

+The staked amount **must be precise**, no adjustment will be made by the pallet in case a too large amount is specified.

+The staked amount is only eligible for rewards from the next era - in other words, only the amount that has been staked for the entire era is eligible to receive rewards.

+It is not possible to stake if there are unclaimed rewards from past eras.
+User must ensure to first claim their pending rewards, before staking.
+This is also beneficial to the users since it allows them to lock & stake the earned rewards as well.

+User's stake on a contract must be equal or greater than the `MinimumStakeAmount`.
+This is similar to the minimum lock amount, but this limit is per contract.

+Although user can stake on multiple smart contracts, the amount is limited.
+To be more precise, amount of database entries that can exist per user is limited.

+The protocol keeps track of how much was staked by the user in `voting` and `build&earn` subperiod.
+This is important for the bonus reward calculation.

+It is not possible to stake on a dApp that has been unregistered.
+However, if dApp is unregistered after user has staked on it, user will keep earning rewards for the staked amount.

+#### Unstaking Tokens

+User can at any time decide to unstake staked tokens.
+There's no _unstaking_ process associated with this action.

+Unlike stake operation, which stakes from the _next_ era, unstake will reduce the staked amount for the current and next era if stake exists.

+Same as with stake operation, it's not possible to unstake anything until unclaimed rewards have been claimed.
+User must ensure to first claim all rewards, before attempting to unstake.
+Unstake amount must also be precise as no adjustment will be done to the amount.

+The amount unstaked will always first reduce the amount staked in the ongoing subperiod.
+E.g. if `voting` subperiod has stake of **100**, and `build&earn` subperiod has stake of **50**, calling unstake with amount **70** during `build&earn` subperiod will see `build&earn` stake amount reduced to **zero**, while `voting` stake will be reduced to **80**.

+If unstake would reduce the staked amount below `MinimumStakeAmount`, everything is unstaked.

+Once period finishes, all stakes are reset back to zero.
+This means that no unstake operation is needed after period ends to _unstake_ funds - it's done automatically.

+If dApp has been unregistered, a special operation to unstake from unregistered contract must be used.

+#### Claiming Staker Rewards

+Stakers can claim rewards for passed eras during which they were staking.
+Even if multiple contracts were staked, claim reward call will claim rewards for all of them.

+Only rewards for passed eras can be claimed.
+It is possible that a successful reward claim call will claim rewards for multiple eras.
+This can happen if staker hasn't claimed rewards in some time, and many eras have passed since then, accumulating pending rewards.

+To achieve this, the pallet's underyling storage organizes **era reward information** into **spans**.
+A single span covers multiple eras, e.g. from **1** to **16**.
+In case user has staked during era 1, and hasn't claimed rewards until era 17, they will be eligible to claim 15 rewards in total (from era 2 to 16).
+All of this will be done in a single claim reward call.

+In case unclaimed history has built up past one span, multiple reward claim calls will be needed to claim all of the rewards.

+Rewards don't remain available forever, and if not claimed within some time period, they will be treated as expired.
+This will be a longer period, but will still exist.

+Rewards are calculated using a simple formula: `staker_reward_pool * staker_staked_amount / total_staked_amount`.

+#### Claim Bonus Reward

+If staker staked on a dApp during the voting period, and didn't reduce their staked amount below what was staked at the end of the voting period, this makes them eligible for the bonus reward.

+Bonus rewards need to be claimed per contract, unlike staker rewards.

+Bonus reward is calculated using a simple formula: `bonus_reward_pool * staker_voting_period_stake / total_voting_period_stake`.